theharshgupta/urap-scrape/README.md

 6. datetime

 By default you should have all the modules except pandas.
 Pandas is a big package and may take some minutes to get installed.

+### New York

+1. Download/Clone the repository to a local folder.
+Follow the steps here [Github Cloning Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

+2. Enter the project folder in the terminal (make sure scrape.py is in your current directory)

+3. Run `python3 scrape.py`

 ## Module 2 - Power to Choose